saltstack/salt/doc/topics/windows/windows-package-manager.rst

         - 73.0.1
         - 74.0

-As you can see, there are many versions of Firefox available for installation.
-You can refer to a software package by its ``name`` or its ``full_name`` surrounded by quotes.

 .. note::
+    For a Linux master, you can surround the file name with single quotes.
-    From a Linux master it is OK to use single-quotes.
-However, the ``cmd`` shell on Windows requires you to use double-quotes when wrapping strings that may contain spaces.
-Powershell seems to accept either one.
+    However, the ``cmd`` shell on Windows use double quotes when wrapping strings that may contain spaces.
+Powershell accepts either single quotes or double quotes.

-Install a Package
+Install a package
 =================

-You can install a package using :mod:`pkg.install <salt.modules.win_pkg.install>`:
+Use :mod:`pkg.install <salt.modules.win_pkg.install>`: to install a package.

 .. code-block:: bash